DWTechs/Checkard.js/README.md

 #### Note

 If **isString()** returns false Typescript will consider str is not a string.
-So if you need to check if str is of length x but needs to be considered as string even if length is not x you can do it like this:
+So if you need to check if str is of length x but needs to be considered as string even if length is not x you should do it like this:

 ```javascript